raiden-network/spec/terminology.rst

        Signed data required by the :term:`Payment Channel` to allow a participant to withdraw tokens.
 See the :ref:`message definition <withdraw-proof-message>`.

    cooperative settle proof
-       Signed data required by the :term:`Payment Channel` to allow :term:`Participants` to close and settle a :term:`Payment Channel` without a :term:`Settlement Window`.
+       Signed data required by the :term:`Payment Channel` to allow :term:`Participants` to close and settle a :term:`Payment Channel` without undergoing through the :term:`Settlement Window`.
 See the :ref:`message definition <cooperative-settle-proof-message>`.

    Message
        Any message sent from one Raiden Node to the other.